whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

 Move beyond the "prototype" phase of the previous natural language programming assignment.
 Similar to the development of creative, artistic work,software development is rarely one and done.
 It requires iteration, refinement, and the integration of bespoke artist created assets such as imagery, animation, and sound.

 In this assignment, you will take your existing natural language coded web experience, or start a completely fresh project, and replace placeholder elements such as colored rectangles, blank background, and basic beeps with original content created by you.
 You will continue to use GitHub Copilot in Visual Studio Code to implement these changes, focusing on how to prompt an Large Language Model or "AI" to handle external files and assets.

+Think of GitHub Copilot as an incredibly fast, highly technical assistant who knows every coding language in the world but has zero common sense.
+It cannot see your vision, it can only follow your specific instructions.
+You are the Creative Director while Copilot is the Technical Assistant.

 ### Interactive Web Experience?